codebuil/Vala.simulator/README.md

 # Vala.simulator
-Emulates a null console on iso.linux of a vaka compilate lrogram
+Emulates a null console on iso.linux of a vala compilate program